Australia’s golf course superintendents among those vying for new national awards

-By Brett Robinson, ASTMA
+By ASTMA

 The Australian Sports Turf Managers Association (ASTMA) has announced the addition of two new national awards for the sports turf industry, acknowledging and recognising the contribution of sports turf management professionals.